How to Burn a CD or DVD in Windows 10

-Note! if you want to burn video files like avi, mp4, wmv, etc... to DVD, then you must know that this disc will only play on computers and DVD players that support these video formats.
-If you wish to burn these video files on a DVD which can be played on any DVD player, then you will have to convert the video files to DVD format first.
+Note: if you want to burn video files like avi, mp4, wmv, etc... to DVD, then you must know that this disc will only play on computers and DVD players that support these video formats.
+If you want to burn your video files to a DVD that can be played on any DVD player, then you will have to convert the video files to Video DVD format first.

-Note! if you want to burn audio files like Mp3 to CD, then you must know that this disc will only play on computers, CD players, DVD players and car stereos that support the MP3 audio format.
+Note: if you want to burn MP3 files to a CD, then you must know that this disc will only play on computers, CD players, DVD players and car stereos that support the MP3 audio format.
 If you want to burn your MP3 files to a CD that can be played on a computer and every CD player, DVD player and car stereo, then you will have to use Windows Media Player to burn your MP3 files to a Audio CD (works also for WMA and WAV files).

 Burning a CD or DVD in Windows 10